nodejs/dynamic-modules/README.md

 Host environments such as Node.js need to define module records that are not based on source text but created programatically.

-Examples for Node.js include builtin modules, native addons, JSON files, and CommonJS.
+Examples for Node.js include builtin modules (while these are still CommonJS), native addons, JSON files, and CommonJS.
 Currently NodeJS generates a source text internally to handle these cases, which is an unwieldy approach.

 > Note: This interface is a single one-way boundary without further transitive dependencies on other modules in the graph.
 This is distinct from integration with WASM or Binary AST which can have further transitive dependencies with the existing graph, therefore needing their own Abstract Module Record implementations.

+In addition implementing named exports support for CommonJS in Node.js is [currently blocked](https://github.com/nodejs/node/pull/16675) due to the limitations of the source text wrapper approach requiring the exported names to be known before execution.

 ## Proposed Solution